Equipment and Accessible Technology - Faculty

 All videos or multimedia used must be captioned and/or transcripts need to be provided.
 Auditory descriptions of what is occurring during the video are always needed.

-For assistance with captioning, please contact the design and media center.
+For assistance with captioning, please contact the design and media center from the Media Services Page.

 Some students will choose to utilize text-to-speech or speech-to-text software in their academics.